A chronology of key events:

 2011 August - Government announces package of austerity measures aimed at reducing public deficit by 12bn euros over two years.
 In November it announces a further 7bn euros of cuts in 2012 and 11.6bn euros in 2013.

-2011 September - Credit rating agency Moody's downgrades the two biggest French banks, Credit Agricole and Societe Generale, because of concerns over their exposure to Greek debt.
-Credit Agricole later announces a cut of 2,350 jobs worldwide.
+2011 September - Credit rating agency Moody's downgrades the two biggest French banks, Credit Agricole and Societe Generale, because of their exposure to Greek debt.

-2012 January - France loses its top AAA credit rating from Standard & Poor's along with Spain and Italy.
+2012 January - France loses its top AAA credit rating from Standard & Poor's.

-2012 February - The Senate approves a bill making it a crime to deny genocide was committed by Ottoman Turks against Armenians during World War I. President Sarkozy is expected to sign it into law by the end of February.
-Turkey threatens retaliatory measures.
+2012 February - The Constitutional Council strikes down as violating freedom of expression a new law making it a crime to deny genocide was committed by Ottoman Turks against Armenians during World War I.

 French police detain the last military leader of the Basque separatist group Eta, Oroitz Gurruchaga Gogorza, and his deputy Xabier Aramburu in a joint operation with Spain.